Python-Mini-Project-Link-Shortner/Python-Link-Shortner/README.md

 : http://minipy-git.herokuapp.com/main/

 Since the app is running on a free Heroku server, It may require a few seconds to start up the server.
+Note that this project is still in development.
+Minor bugs and some unfilled components are expected.

 # Modules
   - Flask